 - Car repairs

 - Driver – a clean driving license is essential.
-Possible jobs could be school bus driver, a shuttle service driver or even an occasional chauffeur.
+Possible jobs could be a school bus driver, a shuttle service driver, or even an occasional chauffeur.

 - Work for your former employer part-time

 - If you have a special skill or knowledge of a specific industry, you could work as a consultant.

 - Interpreter or translator – if you’re fluent in more than one language, you can interpret over the phone and translate documents or audio files.